 Other card options

-Help: Click the "?" icon to view help content specific to that card.
+Help: Click the icon to view card-specific help content.

 Test This Card: Allows you to provide sample input values and see the resulting output.
 This option is available only for action and function cards.